backtick-se/cowait/README.md

 $ cowait push
 ```

+**Kubernetes Configuration**

+Before you can run tasks on a kubernetes cluster, you need to apply some RBAC rules to allow pods to interact with other pods.
+A sample configuration is provided in `k8setup.yml`, which will allow pods owned by the default service account to create, list and destroy other pods.

+**Running Tasks**

-Run the task with the kubernetes provider:
+Once the cluster has been configured, simply run a task with the kubernetes provider:

 ```bash
 $ cowait run hello --provider kubernetes
 ```

-## cowait Development
+## Development

+**Requirements**
+- docker
+- pipenv

+**Installation**
+1. Clone repository
+1. `$ pipenv install`
+1. `$ pipenv install -e .`
+1. `$ pipenv shell`

 Changes to the `cowait/` directory require a rebuild of the base image.
 You can do this with the provided helper script in the root of the repository: